FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.8 The "OnlineAccount" Data Type

-The `OnlineAccount` data type defines a description of an account in an online web application.
+The `OnlineAccount` data type defines a description of an account for an online service provider.

 ### identifier